Subaru Solterra recall history and complaint patterns

 - 25V577000 · Visibility: Defroster/defogger/hvac system

-Across all model years, the most frequently reported areas for the Subaru Solterra in NHTSA complaint data are Electrical system, Vehicle speed control, Forward collision avoidance: automatic emergency braking.
+Across all model years, the most commonly reported problem areas for the Subaru Solterra in NHTSA complaint data are Forward collision avoidance, Electrical system, Vehicle speed control.

 Jump to Model Year